Meditation has been practiced for centuries and is scientifically proven to reduce stress and heal the mind and body.

 - Modern Meditations — These meditations were created within the past few decades.
 Often combining ancient techniques with modern knowledge of science and psychology, these meditations have been adapted to be accessible and easy to do in our modern world.
-(6 Phase Meditation, Mindfulness Based Stress Reduction, Primordial Sound Meditation, Transcendental Meditation)
+(6 Phase Meditation, Mindfulness Based Stress Reduction, Primordial Sound Meditation)

 1. Mindfulness Meditations

 Mindfulness Meditation is a meditation that focuses on being present in the moment, without judgement.
 It is one of the most ancient forms of meditation, and is also one of the most practiced and researched meditation techniques.